rtweera/slm-fine-tune/demo-old/README.md

-# fft
+# demo

 [![Powered by Kedro](https://img.shields.io/badge/powered_by-kedro-ffc900?logo=kedro)](https://kedro.org)

 ## Overview

-This is your new Kedro project with PySpark setup, which was generated using `kedro 0.19.12`.
+This is your new Kedro project, which was generated using `kedro 0.19.12`.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.